 There is only one way to practice and study Shindo Muso Ryu Jodo.
 The name "Seitei" was introduced in 1968 by the Japanese Kendo Federation.
 During that time, the requirements for this Federation were modified.
 Candidates for Nidan in Kendo needed some knowledge of Shindo Muso Ryu Jodo.
 At the request of this Federation, Shimizu Takaji Shihan has chosen 12 kata.
 The name was Seitei Jodo.
 This was not a problem because everyone knew that Seitei Jodo was only intended for the Kendo practitioners within the Zen Nippon Kendo Renmei.
 But the result was the impression that Seitei Jodo is the main system.
 It is the upside-down world.
 Overall, the Seitei Jodo is incomplete and does not cover the original Jodo of the Shindo Muso Ryu (Koryu).
 The performance is mostly too emphatically 'step by step' with too long breaks.
 That looks very robotic.
 The long breaks are only necessary to learn and study kata.
 Ultimately, kata should be performed as originally intended.
 While there is sometimes some improvement worldwide, there is still a long way to go.
 If you start at the beginning, the first kata group should be Omote and second the Chudan group.
 In that case there would be less misunderstanding and later the Seitei Jodo would be practiced much better!
 Of course this would provide a better basic and a better order.
 It is not without reasons that Omote waza is the first group of kata in Shindo Muso Ryu Jodo.

 2 QUESTIONS for reflection...

-a Can you change Beethoven's 5th Symphony and keep calling it Beethoven's 5th Symphony?
+a If you change Beethoven's 5th Symphony, can you keep calling it Beethoven's 5th Symphony?

-b Can you change the Night Watch by Rembrandt van Rijn and then continue to call it the Night Watch by Rembrandt?
+b If you change the Night Watch by Rembrandt van Rijn, can you continue to call it the Night Watch by Rembrandt?